ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ### Web Portal

-In any of the app submission forms, type the correct paritition name into the "Partition" field.
+In any of the app submission forms, select the correct paritition name into the "Partition" field.

 ## Cluster Maintenance

-Bouchet undergoes regularly scheduled maintenance twice a year.
+Bouchet undergoes regularly scheduled maintenance throughout the year.
 The maintenance schedule is published [here](https://research.computing.yale.edu/system-status).

 Please account for the cluster unavailability when developing course schedules and (for students) completing your assignments.